The Division of Teacher Education offers the following programs:

 This special education credential program prepares educators to skillfully and compassionately guide mildly to moderately disabled students.

 The standalone credential program offers streamlined preparation for teaching positions at the elementary and middle school levels (K–8).
 Combining comprehensive methods courses with practical classroom application and clinical practice, the program enables candidates to serve the unique academic needs of students from diverse backgrounds.

 Single Subject Teaching Credential

 Prepare for teaching positions at the middle and high school levels (7-12) with this standalone credential program that blends foundational learning, specialization courses, and clinical practice in a streamlined format.
 Teacher candidates gain skills to creatively and collaboratively enhance student learning and achievement in their classrooms.

-Special Education, M.A.Ed., and Mild/Moderate Disabilities Education Specialist Credential
+Special Education, MAEd, and Extensive Support Needs Education Specialist Credential

 This program prepares educators to effectively teach students with special learning needs, including specific learning or language disabilities, autism spectrum disorders, emotional difficulties, and behavioral disorders.
 Course content enables candidates to take what they learn and immediately apply it in the teaching environment.

 Teaching, MAEd, and Multiple Subject Teaching Credential